 Compiled by Dick Bennett for a Culture of Peace, Justice, and Ecology

-So many articles have been published on police oppression in popularresistance.org, mronline.org, and other magazines that my selective anthologizing has been overwhelmed.
+So many articles have been published on police oppression in popularresistance.org, mronline.org, and other online magazines (plus a few print sources and a film or two) that my selective anthologizing has been overwhelmed.
 (I am working on #6.)
 You have here instead an archive in reverse chronological order from September 7, 2016, to June 25, 2020, from which all of us can draw for our own resistance.

 NEXT 10 FROM Popular Resistance.org (6-25-20)

 Why have the powers of the police expanded over decades, while funding for vital social services shrinks?
 Laissez-faire capitalism goes hand-in-hand with brutal coercion. | more…

 Companies that say they stand with protesters have been funding police foundations for years. | more…